containerbuildsystem/cachito/README.md

   following privileges are required: `nx-repository-admin-*-*-*`, `nx-repository-view-npm-*-*`, `nx-roles-all`, `nx-script-*-*`, `nx-users-all` and `nx-userschangepw`.
 This defaults to `cachito`.
+* `cachito_npm_file_deps_allowlist` - the npm "file" dependencies that are allowed in the lock file for the "npm" package manager.
+This configuration is a dictionary with the keys as package names and the values as lists of dependency names.
+This defaults to `{}`.
 * `cachito_request_lifetime` - the number of days before a request that is in the `complete` state or that is stuck in the `in_progress` state will be marked as stale by the `cachito-cleanup` script.
 This defaults to `1`.